Leandro Cufré

 Leandro Damián Cufré (born 9 May 1978) is an Argentine football coach and former player who played as a defender.
-As of 2021, he has been the assistant coach of the Venezuela national football team.

 Cufré started his professional playing career with hometown side Gimnasia La Plata before transferring to Europe where he played with a number of European clubs, most notably Roma, Monaco and Dinamo Zagreb.
 In the latter part of his career, he moved to Mexico where he played with primarily Atlas.

 Cufre has been capped 4 times for the Argentina national football team and was part of the country's squad for the 2006 FIFA World Cup.

 Club career

 Early career

 Born in La Plata, Argentina, Cufré began his professional career at Gimnasia La Plata U-19 before being promoted to the first-team squad in January 1996.
 He went on to play 129 games, scoring four goals in the process.

 Roma

 Cufré moved to AS Roma in January 2002.
 During his time at the Italia Serie A side, he played 80 games, scored two goals and received the award for Best Defender in Italy.
 He was also loaned out to fellow Italian side Siena, where he played 35 times.